magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/guides/ncd-vibration-temperature-sensor.md

 ![image](https://img.thingsboard.io/devices-library/ready-to-go-devices/ncd-vibration-temperature-sensor/39-ncd-to-thingsboard-node-red-battery.png)

 <br>
 **ncd-telemetry**: This is a function node.
 The JavaScript code extracts the **Sensor MAC address** and **timestamp** data from the msg.payload message.
-It then retrieves the **sensor_data** message (which includes battery percentage) and wraps it in the correct format for the ThingsBoard MQTT Gateway API.
+It then retrieves the **sensor_data** message (which includes battery percentage) and wraps it in the correct format for the IoT Hub MQTT Gateway API.
 The JavaScript code is as follows:

 ```js
 // Destructure relevant properties from msg.payload